Assiniboine River: Course

-Near Portage la Prairie the river emerges from the delta reach onto the relatively flat Red River plain (the floor of former Glacial Lake Agassiz) and at this point it can flow in any direction from roughly northwest to roughly southeast.
+Near Portage la Prairie the river emerges from the delta reach onto the relatively flat Red River plain (the floor of former glacial Lake Agassiz) and at this point it can flow in any direction from roughly northwest to roughly southeast.
 The gradient of the river channel within the delta reach to the west is relatively high, so the river water velocities are fairly high and the waters of the river carry significant amounts of sediment.
 The gradient in the flat Red River plain is much less and the velocity of the river water flowing over this plain is much lower.
 Therefore, the sediments carried by the river waters as they flow through the delta reach are deposited onto the plain.
-The Assiniboine winds its way east eventually joining the Red River at "The Forks" in Winnipeg, Manitoba.
+The Assiniboine winds its way east eventually joining the Red River at The Forks in Winnipeg, Manitoba.

 Today, Assiniboine Herald at the Canadian Heraldic Authority is named after the river.
 Asessippi Provincial Park, an RV park was built on the east shore of the Shellmouth Reservoir.

-Tributaries include the Whitesand River which joins it near Kamsack, Saskatchewan, the Souris River, which joins it near Wawanesa, Manitoba, the Birdtail River which joins at the Birdtail Sioux First Nation, the Little Saskatchewan, which joins west of Brandon, and the Qu'Appelle River, which joins near the site of the Hudson's Bay Company historic Fort Ellice site.

-The Assiniboine River has followed its modern course for approximately 700 years.
-The Assiniboine River formerly met the Red River near the present-day mouth of the La Salle River.